-CODE has climbed Kilimanjaro with Tusker 4 times to date, with 34 climbers raising over $2 million dollars.
+CODE has climbed Kilimanjaro with Tusker multiple times to date, w raising over $3 million dollars.
 94% of donations raised are directed to promote children’s literacy.
-Their fifth climb is scheduled for 2021.

 Since 1945, CARE has worked around the globe to save lives, defeat poverty, and achieve social justice.
 In the poorest communities across 90 countries, CARE centers on women and girls, because they know that we cannot overcome poverty until all people have equal rights and opportunities.